-In the March 1, 2015, actuarial valuation, the Entry Age Normal Actuarial Cost Method was used.
+In the July 1, 2017, actuarial valuation, the Entry Age Normal Actuarial Cost Method was used.
 The actuarial assumptions included a 4.0 percent investment rate of return, based on assumed long-term return on plan assets or employer assets, as appropriate.
-Healthcare cost trend rates were assumed at four percent for the plan year beginning July 1, 2014.
+Healthcare cost trend rates were assumed at four percent for the plan year beginning July 1, 2017.
+The UAAL is being amortized at a level dollar method.
+The remaining amortization period at July 1, 2017, was 22 years.
+The actual value of assets was not determined in this actuarial valuation.